ETHPrague2024/PWNSolver/README.md

 ## Credit risker evaluates risk of loan

+To calculate the risk of loans, we have adopted metrics and ideas from traditional finance.
+Using The Graph, we indexed the entire history of loans.
+This data allows us to calculate crucial risk metrics such as observed default rate, loss given default, and exposure at default.
+In traditional finance, these metrics are essential for risk management of a portfolio and for calculating capital and provisions.
+They provide a deeper understanding of the risk and potential losses for liquidity providers (LPs).

+With this indexed data, we developed a model to calculate the probability of default for potential loans using logistic regression.
+This model, trained on historical data, helps predict the likelihood of default for each loan.
+This information enables LPs to better understand and assess the potential risk of loans before making decisions.

-To evaluate the risk of the loan, an expert model was created.
-The risk parameters used include the user's on-chain data such as the first transaction date, the number of tokens held, the current value, the total value of transactions, and NFTs.
-Accounts with more activity and funds receive a higher rating.
+Additionally, we created an expert model to calculate a credit score for loan applicants, which aids the solver in making more data-driven decisions.
+The risk parameters considered include the user's on-chain data such as the first transaction date, the number of tokens held, the current value of holdings, the total value of transactions, and NFTs.
+Accounts with more activity and funds receive higher ratings.
 This data is obtained from Etherscan.
-Customers with the worst rating (5) will unfortunately be rejected from granting the loan.
-In the future, more advanced credit scoring models could potentially be used.
+Customers with the lowest rating (5) will unfortunately be rejected for loans.
+In the future, we plan to incorporate more advanced credit scoring models.

 ## Solver assessing risk and underwriting loan